katahiromz/LineNumEdit/README.md

 ### `LNEM_GETCOLUMNWIDTH` message

+Gets the width of the line number column.

 - `wParam`: Ignored.
 - `lParam`: Ignored.
 - Return value: The column width in pixels.

 ### `LNEM_GETLINEMARK` message

+Get the color setting of a line number.

 - `wParam`: The line number.
 - `lParam`: Ignored.